When the same agent represents both sides

 A buyer-only advisor never lists properties.
 Never

-aligned with one outcome: the buyer acquiring the right
+structurally aligned with one outcome: the buyer

 In Marbella, this model is not yet common.
 That is not